Should You File Your Business Taxes After July 15?

 Fortunately, you don’t need to provide a reason to request a tax filing extension.
 The IRS automatically grants your extension as long as the proper form is filed on time.

 How to obtain an extension to file your income tax return

 Requesting an additional three-month extension to file your tax return is free and easy to do online.
 Simply visit the IRS website and download the appropriate application form as a PDF.
 As is the standard, you must submit this form to the IRS by or before the regular tax filing deadline (in this case, July 15) to qualify for an extension.
 Be sure to ask your tax professional if you need to file a separate extension form for your state income tax return as well.

 It’s important to remember that this extension does not allow you to defer your tax payment due date — you must still pay any taxes owed, including your Q1 and Q2 estimated taxes, by July 15.
 However, you will gain an extra three months to take advantage of any retroactive tax relief policies before filing your 2019 return.

 Not sure if requesting a tax filing extension is the right move for you?
 The experts at Miller & Company LLP can guide you through the process and help you determine the best tax strategy for your business, for this tax year and beyond.
-Contact us today for a free consultation.
+Contact us today for a consultation.